 Low importance areas fall into the third priority category as they do not have much importance compared to the first two.
 Nevertheless, their significance cannot be underestimated.
 There is no way to ignore them.
 You should also read them.

-Important Things to Consider for National MDCAT Preparation 2022.
+Important Things to Consider for PMDC MDCAT Preparation 2023.

 - Setting a target and aiming hard to hit that target will help you score well on the exam.

-- Setting a realistic study schedule and starting early are critical to a successful entrance exam.
+- Setting a realistic study schedule and starting early is critical to a successful entrance exam.

 - Make sure you follow a routine every day.
 You will be more productive that way.